roadrunner-server/roadrunner/README.md

 RoadRunner is an open source (MIT licensed), high-performance PHP application server, load balancer and process manager.
 It supports running as a service with the ability to extend its functionality on a per-project basis.

-RoadRunner includes PSR-7 compatible HTTP server and can be used to replace classic Nginx+FPM setup.
+RoadRunner includes PSR-7 compatible HTTP server and can be used to replace classic Nginx+FPM setup with much greater performance.

 Table of Contents
 -----------------